-The following frequently asked questions are aimed at helping NIGMS T32, T34, R25, and K12 grant applicants avoid the consequences of not following instructions in the funding opportunity announcement (FOA).
-When this happens, it can result in the application’s withdrawal without review.
+The following frequently asked questions are aimed at helping NIGMS T32, T34, R25, and K12 grant applicants avoid the consequences of not following instructions in the notice of funding opportunity (NOFO).
+When this happens, it can result in the application's withdrawal without review.

 There are several reasons why an application can be found noncompliant.
 The most common reasons include missing required letters, training data table infractions, not designating multiple program directors or principal investigators when required, and violations in the appendices.

-Depending on the FOA, the instructions are provided in the FOA instructions or as a related notice.
+Depending on the NOFO, the instructions are provided in the NOFO instructions or as a related notice.

 See the following notices for information related to appendices:

-See the following FOAs for more information on appendix page limits:
+See the following NOFOs for more information on appendix page limits:

 Noncompliant applications may be withdrawn prior to peer review and funding consideration.